wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-detect-respond-security-issues-defender-endpoint/includes/take-response-actions.md

 ## Take actions on devices

-Respond to detected threats on your devices to protect your environment.
+With the appropriate role assignment, you can respond to detected threats on your devices to protect your environment.
 To do this, you can take response actions from the device page for a device.

 :::image type="content" source="../media/3-device-actions-inline.png" lightbox="../media/3-device-actions-expanded.png" alt-text="The device page.":::